Menu Top

 To Construct:

-An equilateral triangle with side length equal to the given segment 's'.
+An equilateral triangle with side length equal to AB.

-1. Draw a line segment AB of the given length 's'.
+1. Draw a line segment AB of the given length.

-2. With A as the centre and radius equal to the length of AB, draw an arc.
+2. With A as the centre and radius equal to AB, draw an arc.

-3. With B as the centre and the same radius (equal to the length of AB), draw another arc intersecting the previously drawn arc at point C.
+3. With B as the centre and the same radius (equal to AB), draw another arc that intersects the first arc at a point C.

 Justification: